 “The next economy needs to be restorative and regenerative,” LaDuke continues.
 “It needs to not poison people and land.
 It needs to be compassionate and maternal — looking out for relatives, whether they have hands, paws, roots, claws, or fins.
 The next economy has efficiency, organic food, electric trains, restorative justice, renewable energy, and quality support for women and children.
 That’s the economy I want.
 Infrastructure for people, not corporations.”

-In Quaranzine 1.3, we will look at some of the transformational changes that women are proposing in a post-COVID-19 world, including the concepts of ecofeminism.
+In Quaranzine 1.3, we look at some of the transformational changes that women are proposing in a post-COVID-19 world, including the concepts of ecofeminism.

 Resource: The One Health movement, an interdisciplinary way of thinking about global health, emphasizes the connections between people, animals, plants, and their shared environment.